VCVRack/Rack/vst2_bin/README_vst2.txt

 + supports VST program chunks (=> patches are saved with the DAW's project file or as .fxp files)
 + supports VST host timing (audioMasterGetTime / kVstTempoValid / kVstTransportPlaying, see Core.MIDI-1 module)
 + supports VST parameters (send / recv)
-- does not support plugin DLLs due to VCV Rack's architecture which prevents this when it is run as a plugin itself
-   - future releases will contain additional (open source) add-ons modules

 Here's a demo video of it: https://vimeo.com/277703414